Slowlor1ss/Reinforcement-Learning-in-a-2D-Shooter/README.md

 > #### *Generation 10*

-We can see that after 10 generations most of our agents are still bumping in to lots of walls, <br>
+We can see that after 10 generations most of our agents are still bumping in to lots of walls,<br>
-but we can also see that some agents are starting to get a bit of a sense of their environment<br>
+but we can also see that some agents are starting to get a bit of a sense of their environment.<br>

 <p align="center">
 <img src="https://github.com/Slowlor1ss/2D-Shooter-MachineLearning/blob/main/source/Media/NavGen10.gif?raw=true" width="50%" height="50%"><br>